ankitswamy/Emotion-Classifier-Using-SVM-From-Tweets/README.md

-# Emotion Classification from Tweets using SVM
+# Emotion Classification Using SVM For Tweets

 This project focuses on classifying the emotions expressed in tweets using **Support Vector Machines (SVM)**.
 It uses a Linear Kernel, which is well-suited for text classification tasks due to its efficiency and performance on high-dimensional data.

+#Streamlit App Link
+This is the link for my Emotion Classification Unsing SVM For Tweets (https://emotion-classifier-using-svm-from-tweets-5gamzm5ahl7wwesjnvkab.streamlit.app/)
 ---

 ## Project Overview